eventide-project/docs/user-guide/useful-objects.md

 There is no _real_ instance of a dependency versus a _fake_ instance.
 These perspectives are purely circumstantial, and should be drummed out of the designer's mind as quickly as they threaten to alight.

 Substitutability guarantees that all implementations of an interface that respect the interface's contract and intended semantics are no more valuable than any other implementation of the interface, and no less _real_ than any other.
 All substitutes are _real_ substitutes by the very nature of substitutability.

+Leveraging _substitutability_, ensure that an object's dependencies are initialized to an implementation of the dependency's interface immediately upon instantiation of the object.

 ## Null Object Dependencies and Useful Objects